 Aikido, the way with Aiki (part 2)

-To do this, let's first have a look at some possible translations of the Kanji in "Ai-ki-do":
+Taking some steps back, let's have a look at some possible translations of the Kanji in "Ai-ki-do":

 合 AI = love, harmony, unifying